What is the Green Bay UV index scale today?

 Minutes of sunlight exposure needed for sufficient vitamin D intake (see source).

-Skin Type Exposure Time (Green Bay current UV level: Moderate)
+Skin Type Exposure Time (Green Bay current UV level: High)

 What is the UV Index?